Skip to content

 pd.DataFrame

-A DataFrame where the index is the inverter ESN (str) and the columns are 'start_line' and 'end_line'.
-The end_line for the last inverter will be the total number of lines in the file.
+A DataFrame where the index is the inverter ESN (str) and columns are 'start_line' and 'end_line'.
+The end_line for the last inverter is the total number of lines in the file.

 """